mpvz7/python-mini-projects/password_generator/README.md

 ## Example Output

 ```
-Welcome to the Password Generator.
-Press Enter to continue...
+Welcome to the Password Generator!

 Enter the length of the password: 12
 Use uppercase letters? (y/n): y